Woman holding back in radiating pain

 Yes, walking is an excellent physical activity for a herniated disc as long as walking does not repeatedly inflame the symptomatic area.
 The human body is built to move and walking is a natural functional movement.
 The goal is to keep the human body moving and functioning at the highest level without causing additional pain or inflammation.
 Patients often ask how much they should walk with a herniated disc.
 My rule of thumb is to have all patients continue moving and working out as long as their pain does not increase by more than 2 points out of 10 in one of three categories: 1) Increase during the activity, 2) increases after the activity, or 3) increases the next day.

-In the beginning the activities that are restricted, because they cause pain and inflammation, will become therapeutic once the body is trained to take on stress more successfully with proper strengthening and physical therapy.
+The activities that are restricted in the beginning, because they cause pain and inflammation, will become therapeutic once the body is trained to take on stress more successfully with proper strengthening and physical therapy.

 What exercises are bad for a herniated disc?

-If you’re considering physical therapy for herniated discs, VSI Physical Therapy’s licensed orthopedic physical therapist employs modern techniques to maximize your recovery and results.
+If you’re considering physical therapy for herniated discs, VSI Physical Therapy’s licensed orthopedic physical therapists employ modern techniques to maximize your recovery and results.
 Manual physical therapy, aquatic therapy, and more are available.

 Topics covered